aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-converter/convert-html-to-xps/_index.md

 Converting a file to another format using the `convertHTML()` method is a sequence of operations among which document loading and saving:

 1. Load an HTML file using the [HTMLDocument](https://reference.aspose.com/html/java/com.aspose.html/HTMLDocument) class.
 1. Create a new [XpsSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/xpssaveoptions) object.
+Use the empty XpsSaveOptions() constructor to convert with the default save options.
 1. Use the `convertHTML()` method of the [Converter](https://reference.aspose.com/html/java/com.aspose.html.converters/converter) class to save HTML as an XPS file.
 You need to pass the HTMLDocument, XpsSaveOptions, and output file path to the `convertHTML()` method to convert HTML to XPS.

 Please take a look over the following Java code snippet which shows the process of converting HTML to XPS using Aspose.HTML for Java.